GENDER AFFIRMATION SURGERY

 Metoidioplasty is a technique that uses the clitoris, previously hypertrophied through hormone treatment, to achieve a micropenis.
 The result is a small but sensitive, erogenous and erectile penis.

-The IM Gender team will explain to the patient how to avoid possible metoidioplasty complications and, should they arise, how to proceed.
+The IM GENDER team will explain to the patient how to avoid possible complications and, should they arise, how to proceed.
 Among the complications that could occur are:

 If you experience discomfort or simply have any doubts, you should consult the patient care team or your referring surgeon.
 In addition, a 24-hour phone number is available to answer any questions you may have.

 During the post-operative period, always follow the IM GENDER medical team’s instructions to ensure a speedy recovery.
-Once you are discharged from hospital, the patient care team will schedule the follow-up medical visits and check-ups until you are officially discharged from hospital, normally one year after the metoidioplasty.
+Once you are discharged from hospital, the patient care team will schedule the follow-up medical visits and check-ups until you are officially discharged from hospital, normally one year after sex reassignment surgery.

 TIPS AFTER METOIDIOPLASTY